 Denver and Rio Grande Narrow Gauge

 It may be the size of a sheet of plywood but this layout is anything but flat.
 The big scenery and tiny trains combine to make a dramatic yet compact model railroad.
 Narrow gauge railroading is a path less traveled in the hobby, but it is a challenge with great rewards.
-See how to build this HOn3 layout from start to finish in this series of articles.

 03 of 10